Yi Munyeol: World reception and adaptations

 Yi has been awarded almost every major national literary prize, and his works have been translated into 21 different languages as of 2021.
 An informal count has estimated that over 30 million copies of his books have been sold.
 An estimated 50 thousand copies have been sold in France.
 One of his works was also selected by the German Literature Society as one of the best publications of 2011.
-In 2011, Yi Mun-yol was also the first Korean fiction writer to have a story appear in The New Yorker ("An Anonymous Island", translated by Heinz Insu Fenkl).
+In 2011, Yi Munyeol was also the first Korean fiction writer to have a story appear in The New Yorker ("An Anonymous Island", translated by Heinz Insu Fenkl).
 Many of Yi's novels have been adapted for film including: Our Twisted Hero, Portrait of Days of Youth, Our Joyful Young Days, Anonymous Island, Son of Man, Lette's Song, All That Falls Has Wings.
 The first four of these are available with English captions from the Korean Classic Film Archive Website.
 His novel, Fox Hunting, was adapted for a musical play, The Last Empress, which depicts the life of Empress Myeongseong, who the Japanese agents referred to as a fox spirit and their operation to assassinate her as fox hunting.
 The play was performed in Seoul, London and New York.